1. Leave your 401(k) where it is (if an available option)

 4. Withdraw the money from your old 401(k)

-PROS: Taking the money out of your 401(k) might be the most tempting option.
+PROS: Taking the money out of your 401(k) might be an appealing option.
 After all, it means not worrying about any rollovers or transfers, and you can put that cash exactly where you want to invest it.
+And if you need the money immediately after suffering a job loss, this can be a particularly tempting.

 Making a decision